ITP 2.0 and Stabilizing Adtech

 As we always say, it’s only a matter of time for any of the 28 states to notice something wrong with Google and sue the firm again.
 Google doesn’t like to be open without raising its standards up to the maximum level.
 It worries IAB’s TCF might put the firm in danger and we believe it will be solved when the latest version hits the shed.

-Dotdash – How to Post $131 million Annual Revenue
+Dotdash – How to Post $131 Million Annual Revenue

-Dotdash, a publisher known for balancing its ads and content to improve user experience posted annual revenue of $131 million.
+Dotdash, a publisher known for balancing its ads and content to improve user experience posted an annual revenue of $131 million.
 That’s a 44 percent increase from the previous year.
 If you aren’t living under the cave, you probably heard about the recent media layoffs.

 Several media companies laid 2000+ employees (cumulative) to cut costs and realign their teams to have a financially strong year ahead.